gpdm/tinycore-targetdisplaymode/README.md

 Sure.
 As I mentioned, I went into this topic simply because my hard drive died, and I thought about just booting off USB instead.
 I just didn't want to install a fullblown OS for getting this rather simple job done.

+### I got boot error complaining something about "device not found"

+Yeah, this may be depending on the size of your USB key.
+Explanations to this are further above and is influenced by the presence of the auto-created `EFI` partition on the USB key.

+Please check again the boot procedure, and choose the appropriate boot options that matches your USB key.

+If that doesn't help, check the notes further above about the device IDs, and their potential need to adaptations in the `grub.cfg` file.

+### TDM does not automatically turn on on boot

+Well, it should, unless cables aren't properly seated anyway.
+However, when you are on the Linux console, run the `/usr/bin/tdm_toggle` toggle command manually and see what happens.

+If you get an error like "file not found", the packages were not properly installed.
+This is indicative to the partition scheme, wrong or mismatching device identifiers, or the wrong boot option being chosen.
+Please check the previous FAQ question & answer to further details.

 ## Attributions